brendannee/naive-tweets/README.md

 #Naive Bayes Tweet Classifier in Node.js

-This app classifies tweets by language using Node.js and a [naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier).
+Naive Tweets is an app that classifies tweets by language using a [naive Bayes classifier](http://en.wikipedia.org/wiki/Naive_Bayes_classifier).
+It is written in Node.js.

 Tweets are pulled from the [twitter streaming api](https://dev.twitter.com/docs/streaming-api/methods) and classified on the fly.

+##Example

+A live example is hosted at [http://naive-tweets.bn.ee/](http://naive-tweets.bn.ee/).

 ##Training